wearetheframers/frame-core-wip/docs/Usage/basic/basic_usage.md

 This section provides a comprehensive guide on how to use the Frame framework to create and manage AI agents.

+## Role and Goal Generation

+When initializing a Framer, the behavior for role and goal generation is as follows:

+- If both roles and goals are None, they will be automatically generated using `generate_roles_and_goals()`.
+- If roles is an empty list `[]` and goals is None, only roles will be generated and set.
+- If goals is an empty list `[]` and roles is None, only goals will be generated and set.
+- If both roles and goals are empty lists `[]`, both will be generated and set.
+- If either roles or goals is provided (not None or empty list), the provided value will be used, meaning the agent will have no roles or goals.

+## Soul Seed

+When creating a Framer, you can provide a soul_seed that can be either a string or a dictionary:

+- If a string is provided, it will be used as the 'text' value in the soul's seed dictionary.
+- If a dictionary is provided, it can include any keys and values, with an optional 'text' key for the soul's essence.

+This allows for more flexible and detailed soul initialization.

+## Prompt Formatting

+When using different LLM adapters, it's important to format your prompts correctly:

+- For LMQL: Use triple quotes and optionally specify the expected output format.
+- For DSPy: Use standard string formatting.
+- For Hugging Face: Use standard string formatting.
+For detailed examples and explanations, see the [[prompt_examples]] documentation.

 ## Getting Started

 1. **Initialize Frame**